FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 The key business processes delivered on behalf of the Local Authorities by the HAPSSC are

-Tenancy Processing, Weekly Tenant Rent Run, Monthly Landlord Payment, Tenancy--- 21
+Tenancy Processing, Weekly Tenant Rent Run, Monthly Landlord Payment, Tenancy
+---
+21

 Amendments, Debt Management, and Recoupment Management.
 The cost of running the